 1. Gray Tint

 It is the darkest possible tint for bright conditions.
 Gray tint provides minimum color distortion.
 It reduces brightness and protects against glare.
-You can wear the lighter density glasses or the gradient tinted sunglasses while driving and for daily use.
-Gray tint is mostly suitable for outdoor sports such as golf, running, and cycling.
+You can wear lighter density glasses or gradient tinted sunglasses while driving and for daily use.
+The gray tint is mostly suitable for outdoor sports such as golf, running, and cycling.

 2. Yellow Tint

-Yellow tint increases contrast in hazy, foggy and places with low light conditions.
-Unlike gray tint, yellow tint can cause distortion but they also make objects appear sharper indoor as well as outdoor.
-Yellow tinted sunglasses are best for snow activities and indoor ball sports, it is widely used by the shooters.
+Yellow tint increases contrast in hazy, foggy, and places with low light conditions.
+Unlike gray tints, yellow tints can cause distortion but they also make objects appear sharper indoors as well as outdoors.
+Yellow-tinted sunglasses are best for snow activities and indoor ball sports, it are widely used by shooters.

 3. Blue Tint

 Blue is a contrast tint and reduces glare from visible white light.
-White light is the light reflected from fog, mist, snow or water.
-They are usually carried by the tennis professionals and can be used while driving and reading.
+White light is the light reflected from fog, mist, snow, or water.
+They are usually carried by tennis professionals and can be used while driving and reading.

 4. Brown Tint